surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 <b>2.</b>   Select the Layout using drop-down list.

+-   To add reports in flow layout, select the grid and click on report available under  **Workspace.**

+  Select  **Add**  to add new report grid to existing layout.

 <b>3.</b> To add reports to layout selected, Select the grid, use **Search** option enter report name and click on <b>Add</b> link available next to report name under work space.

 <b>4.</b> To Add Global Filters to the dashboard, Click on <b>Add Global Filters</b> Button.